-Prerequisite: ENGL 098R or equivalent with a grade of "C" or better or "Pass" or assessment
+Prerequisite: ENGL 098R or equivalent with a grade of "C" or better or "Pass" or assessment Corequisite: None

-Recommended Preparation: Recommend concurrent enrollment in ENGL 110
+Recommended Preparation: Concurrent enrollment in ENGL 110

-Designed to provide effective reading skills and strategies necessary for the reading of college level material.
+Provides effective reading skills and strategies necessary for the reading of college level material.
 Focuses on developing vocabulary geared toward college textbooks and learning strategies for efficient reading comprehension and retention.
-Students will also learn college level inferential and critical reading skills.
+Students will learn college level inferential and critical reading skills.